 Most outfits are obviously mommy & me (AKA for baby girls) or weird tees for dads & boys, but I managed to find these cute sets from Etsy we all loved.

-Any additional items from my baby packing list that you have doubts about?
+Any additional items from this beach baby packing list that you have doubts about?
 Let me know if you have any questions about traveling with a baby!